spdx/spdx-spec/docs/annexes/including-security-information-in-SPDX.md

 To refer to a security disclosure feed, such as the security bulletins from [CERT-EU](https://cert.europa.eu), include an External Reference in the package Element.

-**TODO: is this on the package element?
-We also need a new link as current one is invalid**

 ```json
 {